The Ultimate Guide to Suva Nightlife + Safety Tips© FijiPocketGuide.com

 • Bounty Rum – a locally brewed rum from the abundance of sugar cane fields found across Fiji

-• New Zealand & Australian Wine – something for the wine-lovers, you’ll have a great choice of New Zealand and Australian wines in most bars in Suva.
+• New Zealand & Australian Wine – something for the wine lovers, you’ll have a great choice of New Zealand and Australian wines in most bars in Suva.

 Remember, the legal drinking age in Fiji is 18 years old.
 Plus, see more recommendations in our 8 Drinks in Fiji You Have to Try.

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.